OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '*   Network enhancement planning, engineering and technical support;

-    ' + '*   Conducting research and analysis for maintaining, protecting and developing our network and our services;
+    ' + '*   Conducting research and analysis for maintaining, protecting and developing our networks and our services;

-    ' + '*   Preventing illegal activities, suspected fraud, and potential threats to our network and our customers’ networks;
+    ' + '*   Preventing illegal activities, suspected fraud, and potential threats to our networks and our customers’ networks;

     ' + '*   Investigating violations of our Terms of Service, Acceptable Use Policies, or other service conditions or restrictions. and